UCL-EO/geog0133/Install.md

 If not, try logging out (of all shells and notebooks) again, log in again and re-check.

 If you get `ModuleNotFoundError: No module named 'ephem'`, then you have not got the `geog0133` running for some reason.
+Log out and in again.
+Then try the solution above for if the notebook kernel cannot be found.
+If that test doesn't run, the practical won't run, so make sure to fix that first.
+Once you have it properly configured, it should work all other times you log in.

 If other issues, contact the [course convenor](mailto: p.lewis@ucl.ac.uk?subject=[geog0133 setup problem]), sending them exactly what you typed and the response you get when typing these commands.